ibm-cloud-docs/databases-for-elasticsearch/howto-plugins.md

 ## The Search Guard Plugin

 {{site.data.keyword.databases-for-elasticsearch}} deployments use the [Search Guard plugin](https://docs.search-guard.com/latest/index.html) to provide strong TLS encryption for both internal and external network traffic.
-It also provides user management features, allows you to create users through _Service Credentials_ and, use IAM integration.
+It also provides user management features, allows you to create users through _Service Credentials_, and use IAM integration.